Stacey Kolar, PhD

-Kolar obtained her PhD from the University of South Florida in the lab of Lindsey Shaw, PhD.
-For her thesis project, she studied the two-component system, nsaRS, in Staphylococcus aureus and the post-translational regulation of S. aureus virulence factors by secreted proteases.
+Stacey Kolar, PhD, obtained her doctorate from the University of South Florida in the lab of Lindsey Shaw, PhD.
+For her thesis project, Kolar studied the two-component system, nsaRS, in Staphylococcus aureus and the post-translational regulation of S. aureus virulence factors by secreted proteases.
 Her current research focuses on the role of bacterial hyaluronidases in immune evasion.